 Micromobility is a trend that’s been centuries in the making.
 The first human-powered bicycle was invented all the way back in 1817!
 However, urban planners and other innovators really started to embrace the power of these smaller vehicles in an urban environment after taking a look at city transit patterns and studying how people moved around.

 Proponents of micromobility want to use bikes and scooters to reduce the traffic and car-related congestion that comes with heavy automobile usage.
 And micromobility vehicles are small, portable, light, and produce fewer emissions than cars.
-Innovators see the potential for micromobility to become a new fixture in urban transportation.
+Innovators see the potential for micromobility to become a new fixture in urban transportation and inclusive architecture.

 Watch how ButterflyMX works: